iximiuz/labctl/README.md

 ```

 After adding the above piece to your SSH config,
-you'll be able to develop right on the playground machine using the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) or its JetBrains' counterpart.
+you'll be able to develop right on the playground machine using the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) or its JetBrains counterpart.
+Check out this [short recording on YouTube](https://youtu.be/wah_yLoYk0M) demonstrating the use case.

 ### Port forwarding